aswna/GNU-Linux-Tools-sessions/12/notes.md

 How did we insert `\<valasz\` as the search pattern?

-    We selected the word 'valasz' with the '*' key, then entered command mode and used 'CTRL-r /' to insert the last search pattern, see the help for 'i_CTRL-R' in vim.
+    We selected the word 'valasz' with the '*' key, then entered command mode and used 'CTRL-r /' to insert the last search pattern.

     help i_CTRL-R

 How can you easily indent some text?

     Use >> and << in normal mode.

     help shift-left-right

 How can you check your active mappings in vim?